Director of Public Prosecutions (England and Wales)

-The Director of Public Prosecutions (DPP) is the head of the Crown Prosecution Service (CPS) and the third most senior public prosecutor in England and Wales, ranking after the attorney general and solicitor general.
+The director of public prosecutions (DPP) is the head of the Crown Prosecution Service (CPS) and the third most senior public prosecutor in England and Wales, ranking after the attorney general and solicitor general.

 First created in 1879, the office was merged with that of the Treasury Solicitor five years later, before again becoming independent in 1908.
 The director's department and role underwent modernisation from 1944 to 1964 under Sir Theobald Mathew QC, and further expansion with the introduction of the CPS in 1985, which came under the authority of the director.
 Today, the incumbent bears personal responsibility for 7,000 CPS staff and the approximately 800,000 prosecutions undertaken by it every year.

 The director reports to the attorney general, who answers for the CPS in Parliament and makes appointments to the position, in the case of vacancy, on the recommendation of panels that include the Civil Service Commission.
-The current director is Max Hill KC.
+As of November 2023, the director is Stephen Parkinson.

 History

-A Director of Public Prosecutions was first recommended by the Criminal Law Commission in 1845, who said that:
+A director of public prosecutions was first recommended by the Criminal Law Commission in 1845, who said that:

 The County and Borough Police Act 1856 allowed the Home Office to ask the Treasury Solicitor's Department to take on cases of particular importance, but this left many cases falling through the net.
-As a result, the Prosecution of Offences Act 1879 was passed, which created a Director of Public Prosecutions (DPP) to advise the police and personally act in cases of importance; an elaboration on the 1856 Act.
+As a result, the Prosecution of Offences Act 1879 was passed, which created a director of public prosecutions (DPP) to advise the police and personally act in cases of importance; an elaboration on the 1856 Act.

 The first appointee was Sir John Maule QC, who took up his post in 1880.
 Maule was a quiet, reserved and cautious man, who interpreted his powers in an unnecessarily restrictive way, feeling that he could do little more than send cases to the Treasury Solicitor's office, and that it was not the job of the DPP to prosecute cases.
 He came under harsh criticism, which reached a head in 1883 when he refused to authorise prosecution of a pair of blackmailers, who were instead prosecuted privately, convicted and given heavy sentences.
 As a result of the fallout, the Home Secretary William Harcourt set up a committee into "the present action and position of the Director of Public Prosecutions".

 The Committee concluded that the DPP's job, in which he took no practical part in prosecutions, would be best unified into the job of the Treasury Solicitor.
 This was accepted, and the DPP "vanished in all but name".
 Successors for the rest of the century held both titles, and both jobs, thanks to the Prosecution of Offences Act 1884.
 The next few appointees were unimportant and uncontroversial, until Sir Charles Willie Matthews QC, a man Rozenberg describes as "the first real DPP".
 The Prosecution of Offences Act 1908 repealed the section of the 1884 Act that unified the DPP and Treasury Solicitor, giving Matthews an office of his own on his appointment in the same year.